GenericMappingTools/gmt/doc/rst/source/supplements/gsfml/fzmapper.rst

 .. _-F:

 **-F**\ *profile*
-    This is the original digitized FZ traces that was given as input to:doc:`grdtrack`.
+    This is the original digitized FZ traces that was given as input to:doc:`grdtrack </grdtrack>`.

 .. _-G: